 - An ornate mace with built-in chess board, sundial, and compass.
 Like a 15th-century smartphone.

-- Extremely elegant armour for Emperor Maximilian I with remarkably long pointed sabatons (foot armour) that Rosa Klebb would have killed for.
-(I’m guessing the Emperor never had to climb any stairs in that particular outfit.)
+- Extremely elegant armour for Emperor Maximilian I with remarkably long pointed sabatons (foot armour) that Rosa Klebb would have killed for

 - Emperor Frederick III’s horse armour, complete with steampunk-style double-headed Habsburg eagle